Aliases for ADD1 Gene

 Previous GeneCards Identifiers for ADD1 Gene

-Adducins are a family of cytoskeleton proteins encoded by three genes (alpha, beta, gamma).
-Adducin is a heterodimeric protein that consists of related subunits, which are produced from distinct genes but share a similar structure.
+Adducins are a family of cytoskeletal proteins encoded by three genes (alpha, beta, and gamma).
+Adducin acts as a heterodimer of the related alpha, beta, or gamma subunits.
+The protein encoded by this gene represents the alpha subunit.
 Alpha- and beta-adducin include a protease-resistant N-terminal region and a protease-sensitive, hydrophilic C-terminal region.
-Alpha- and gamma-adducins are ubiquitously expressed.
-In contrast, beta-adducin is expressed at high levels in brain and hematopoietic tissues.
-Adducin binds with high affinity to Ca(2+)/calmodulin and is a substrate for protein kinases A and C. Alternative splicing results in multiple variants encoding distinct isoforms; however, not all variants have been fully described. [provided by RefSeq, Jul 2008]
+Adducin binds with high affinity to Ca(2+)/calmodulin and is a substrate for protein kinases A and C. [provided by RefSeq, Aug 2017]

 GeneCards Summary for ADD1 Gene

-ADD1 (Adducin 1 (Alpha)) is a Protein Coding gene.
-Diseases associated with ADD1 include hypertension, essential and gastroschisis.
-Among its related pathways are Activation of cAMP-Dependent PKA and Activation of cAMP-Dependent PKA.
-GO annotations related to this gene include protein homodimerization activity and actin binding.
-An important paralog of this gene is ADD2.
+ADD1 (Adducin 1) is a Protein Coding gene.
+Diseases associated with ADD1 include Hypertension, Essential and Tracheoesophageal Fistula With Or Without Esophageal Atresia.
+Among its related pathways are Cytoskeletal Signaling and Diuretics Pathway, Pharmacodynamics.
+Gene Ontology (GO) annotations related to this gene include protein heterodimerization activity.
+An important paralog of this gene is ADD3.